 - a reference from a former landlord.

-It’s not always possible to get all this together, particularly if you’re relying on housing benefit to help with your rent.
+It’s not always possible to get all this together, particularly if you’re relying on benefits to help with your rent.

 Social housing is usually less expensive, but can be difficult to obtain due to large waiting lists.
 If you apply to the Housing Executive for housing or present as homeless, you may have to wait for a long time before you’re offered permanent accommodation.
 You should apply to the Housing Executive as early as possible if you want to get on the social housing list.
 A housing adviser in your prison can help you make an application.